 — The William Clarke House, built in 1884 by a mining engineer of that name, was restored in early 2000s by local publisher Donovan

 Kramer Sr. The adobe building is now the office of the Florence Reminder and Blade Tribune newspaper.

-Florence is also home to the McFarland State Historic Park, which occupies the first Pinal County Courthouse, built in 1878.The Pinal County Historical Museum has a fascinating collection of Florence's ranching, cowboy and territorial history.
+Florence is home to the McFarland State Historic Park, which occupies the first Pinal County Courthouse, built in 1878.The Pinal County Historical Museum has a fascinating collection of Florence's ranching, cowboy and territorial history.
 That includes remnants and photos from the Tunnel Saloon, where former Sheriff Peter Gabriel survived a brutal gunfight with his ex-depty Joe Phy, who was killed.

 The Florence museum also has a grim collection from the Arizona State Prison.
-It includes a trap door for hangings, a double gas chamber chair for two brothers and a series of nooses with photos of those men and one women who were executed by hanging.
+It includes a trap door for hangings, a double gas chamber chair for two brothers and a series of nooses with photos of those men and one woman who were executed by hanging.
 Yes, Eva Dugan was hanged in 1930 for killing a Tucson rancher.
 She is the only woman to be executed in Arizona.

 Tom Mix's last ride

 Finally, the museum has a collection of Tom Mix memorabilia.
 The silent-movie cowboy star crashed his luxury Cord automobile in a fatal accident Oct.
 12, 1940.
 There is a memorial for Mix about 16 miles south of Florence on State Route 79.